speedstarkiwi/kawaii-compiler-UWP/README.md

 *Fun Fact: UWP has limited access to some functions like MessageBox so....the happy world of Roblox!*

+# whats new?

+I implemented a state of the art `inlined` functions.
+I have not tested them, but they are legit so it has to work (real)!
+There is also actual **useful** comments.
+There is also a teleport handler. **It** is not the best because you can use **ACTUAL** events like Teleport->TeleportInProgress but didn't feel like it.

+# how to use?

+Our discord server is `discord.gg/UmtdVUUvGw` and it won't expire.
+We will help you here.

 # credits

 `scheduler` http://github.com/NezyDev/